Salvo-Dippolito/Research-Track-1/README.md

 Key features of the Python Robotics Simulator
 ------------------------------------------------------------
-Presented below are some of the key features of the Robot() class used in ASSIGNMENT1.py, and some brief explanationson how the robot is expected to move inside and sense its environment.
+Presented below are some of the key features of the Robot() class used in ASSIGNMENT1.py, and some brief explanations on how the robot is expected to move inside and sense its environment.